open-horizon/exchange-api/README.md

     - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same service.
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.115.0

+- Issue 224: New route `POST /v1/orgs/{orgid}/search/nodes/service` as the previous service search route did not account for IBM services.

 ## Changes in 1.114.0

 - Issue 924: Patterns cannot be made with an empty or nonexistent services field.